meizabel/documentation/java/process-manager.md

     }
 }
 ```
+Based on processed events a Process Manager changes its own state.
+If a Process Manager is in a state that is different from what is required in the handled event, it will through a [business failure](../biz-model/failures.md).

 ### Command Handlers

 Process Managers can also [handle commands](./command-handler.md), for example, to stop or restart the process.
 Handling commands is more rare case than handling events.
-Just define Command Handler - a method annotated with @Assign and accept a command message and a command context as parameters:
+Just define Command Handler — a method annotated with `@Assign` and accept a command message and a command context as parameters:

 ```java
 @Assign